The Judiciary: past, present, and future.

 Important Historical Cases

-Looking back at some of the cases in American history can highlight how important the judiciary is to seeing change within the United States and the relevance to the country in the modern climate.
+Looking back at some of the cases in American history can highlight how important the judiciary is to seeing change within the United States and its relevance to the country in the modern climate.

 The cases of Roe v Wade and Dobbs v Jackson are great examples of how changes get made in the United States through the judiciary.
-Roe v Wade was a Supreme Court case that legalized abortion.
+Roe v Wade was the Supreme Court case that legalized abortion.
 Roe was not just a woman who wanted to take her case to the Supreme Court.
-Instead, an organization which wanted to legalize abortion discovered Roe, a woman who had the predicament they needed to take the case to the Supreme Court, and worked with her to create change.
-Inversely, Dobbs v Jackson which gave the power to legalize abortion back to the states.
-Like Roe v Wade, it was the work of a group who wanted to give that power to the states not just one individual.
-These cases are great examples because of the exact opposite agendas with similar approaches.
-The large amount of time between the two cases shows how groups, like the ones who worked on Dobbs v Jackson, have to bide their time and work in politics to achieve their goals.
-These groups had to support candidates who could appoint members to the supreme court in order to influence the opinions of those on the bench in order to take a case to the Supreme court and overturn precedent.
+Instead, an organization which wanted to legalize abortion discovered Roe, a woman who had the specific predicament they needed to take the case to the Supreme Court, and worked with her to create change.
+Inversely, Dobbs v Jackson gave the power to legalize abortion back to the states.
+Like Roe v Wade, it was the work of a group who wanted to chance the nation's policies on abortion.
+Both cases are great examples of the importance of the judiciary because they made a fundamental change in United States policy.
+The interpretation of the constitution was different at the time of the Roe v Wade and Dobbs v Jackson cases.
+The interpretation was so different, that the SCOTUS during Dobbs v Jackson overruled precedent.
+The nature and results of these cases truly highlight how the configuration of the bench and cases brought to the Supreme Court can change the political climate and policies of the United States.

-Why it is so important now
+Why it is so Important Now

 So why is the judiciary so important?
-As discussed earlier, through the power of judicial review, the judicial branch can hold the executive branch accountable by examining the constitutionality of the executive orders.
+As discussed earlier, through the power of judicial review, the judicial branch can hold the executive branch accountable by examining the constitutionality of the executive orders: an integral power in the modern climate.

 Comments